 - Switch off electricity completely at the breaker or external switch.

 - Clear plant debris around the air conditioner.
 Once you’ve removed bigger refuse within a two-foot range, you can use a fine-bristled brush or vacuum to gingerly remove dirt from the condenser fins.
-Deformed fins can also hurt capability, so you can attempt to adjust them with a small knife.
+Deformed fins can also hurt capability.

 - Use a hose nozzle to gingerly take off dirt on the fins from inside the system.
 Make sure to avoid getting liquid on the fan motor.

 When air conditioning equipment doesn’t have enough refrigerant, they’ll have to work much harder to remove heat and humidity from your space.

 Here are several indications that your system is losing refrigerant:

 - It takes too long to refresh your residence and you’re regularly lowering the thermostat.

 - Air conditioning coming through the registers isn’t as chilly as it should be.